nemisj/react-tab-index/article.md

 Let's look at the following illustration:

-I will use HTML below as an example to clerify all the details:
+I will use HTML below as an example to clearify all the details:

 ```html
   <body>